yangrongxinuser/Personalized-decision-support-system-for-tailoring-IgA-nephropathy-treatment-strategies-/README.md

-# -Optimal-Renal-Replacement-Therapy-for-ICU-Acute-Kidney-Injury-A-Network-Biomarker-Approach
+# Personalized decision support system for tailoring IgA nephropathy treatment strategies

-This repository contains the code for the research paper titled " Personalized Decision System for Optimal Renal Replacement Therapy in Intensive Care Unit Acute Kidney Injury Patients via Network Biomarkers".
+This repository contains the code for the research paper titled " Personalized decision support system for tailoring IgA nephropathy treatment strategies ".
 The project is divided into three main components: Autoencoder, Traditional Graph Feature Engineering, and Network Biomarker Construction.

 ## Table of Contents
 - [Introduction](#introduction)